stanislaw/CompositeOperations/README.md

 `CompositeOperations` is the attempt to build a higher-level composite operations framework on top of GCD.
 Its main features are:

-* Composite operations: sequential composition (`COCascadeOperation`), concurrent composition (`COTransactionalOperation`).
+* Composite operations - two types of composition: sequential composition - `COCompositeOperationSerial`, concurrent composition - `COCompositeOperationConcurrent`.
 * Multistep asynchronous operations: chaining and synchronizing.
 * Mixing (or combining) composite operations into each other (See 'Combining Operations').
 * CompositeOperations is non-blocking: none of its operations blocks the thread it is executing on.
 * NSOperation/NSOperationQueue compatibility: all operations are NSOperation subclasses.
 * Nice block-based DSL.
-* COOperationQueue: analogue of NSOperation designed to work with composite operations.
+* COOperationQueue: analogue of NSOperationQueue designed to work with composite operations.
 FIFO, LIFO, "agressive LIFO" orders support.
-* Experimental API: operation resolution API - special COOperationResolver class to decide what to do with problematic operations that need resolution.
+* Experimental API: operation resolution API - special COOperationResolver class to decide what to do with problematic operations that need specific general attention.

 You might be interested at this project if you use GCD and/or NSOperation, but want it to be on a higher level of abstraction: you need to implement the complex flows of operations and for some reasons you are not satisfied with what NSOperationQueue/NSOperation can do out of a box.